Multiflavor Mott insulators in quantum materials and ultracold atoms

 We devote the second half of the review to the ultracold atom system.
-The ultracold atom system has become a new frontier of condensed matter physics and provides new opportunities and platforms for exploring the novel correlation physics.
-The Kugel-Khomskii physics turns out to be particularly relevant for many alkali and alkaline-earth atoms~\cite{Gorshkov2010}.
-These atoms possess large hyperfine spins, and their physical picture is very much different from that of traditional magnets with large spins.
-Here, the traditional magnets refer to the conventional $3d$ transition metal compounds without quenched orbitals~\cite{TMO} and are used to distinguish from the ones discussed in the previous paragraphs.
-In these traditional magnets, large spins arise from the Hund's coupling: the spins of the localized electrons on the same transition metal ions are aligned to form a large spin.
-The leading order contribution to the couplings between different sites is the superexchange of a single pair of electrons, such that the fluctuation with respect of an ordered moment would be just ${\pm 1}$.
+The ultracold atom system has become a new frontier of condensed matter physics and provides new opportunities and platforms for exploring the emergent correlation physics.
+The Kugel-Khomskii physics turns out to be particularly relevant for many alkali and alkaline-earth atoms that possess large hyperfine spins and thus a large local Hilbert space~\cite{wu2003,wu2006,Gorshkov2010}.
+Like the multiflavor Mott insulating quantum materials in the previous paragraphs, the physical picture of these large hyperfine spins is very different from that of traditional magnets with large spins.
+Thus, we can discuss some of the common features shared by the multiflavor Mott insulating quantum materials and the ultracold alkali and alkaline-earth atomic Mott insulators.
+Here, the traditional magnets refer to the conventional $3d$ transition metal compounds without quenched orbitals~\cite{TMO} and are used to distinguish from the multiflavor Mott insulating quantum materials.
+In these traditional magnets, large spins arise from the Hund's coupling, and the spins of the localized electrons on the same lattice site are aligned to form a large spin.
+The leading order contribution to the couplings between different sites is the Anderson's superexchange of a single pair of electrons, such that the fluctuation with respect of an ordered moment would be just ${\pm 1}$.
 This is the physical origin of the $1/S$-effect, in other words, as $S$ is enlarged, the system evolves towards the classical direction.